0xmenna/NSD_Project/README.md

 ```

-Set authenticating users information and set the VLANs IDs as attributes within the radius message repsonse in case of a successful authentication.
+Configure the users' authentication details and define the VLAN IDs as attributes in the RADIUS response message, to be returned upon successful authentication.

 ###### users.conf
 ```text